manuparra/MasterCyberSec_Practice/starting_mongodb.md

 ## Documents datatypes

 * String − This is the most commonly used datatype to store the data.
-String in MongoDB must be UTF-8 valid.
 * Integer − This type is used to store a numerical value.
-Integer can be 32 bit or 64 bit depending upon your server.
 * Boolean − This type is used to store a boolean (true/ false) value.
 * Double − This type is used to store floating point values.
 * Min/ Max keys − This type is used to compare a value against the lowest and highest BSON elements.